International Adoption in Kentucky

 After the USCIS adoption department confirms your child’s eligibility for adoption, you’ll file for his or her visa, which allows them to travel to the United States.
 To do this, file Form DS-260 to your child’s home country adoption administration.

-6. File for Your Travel Visas and Return Home
+Step 6: File for Your Travel Visas and Return Home

 Throughout the adoption and visa application stages, you can expect to stay within your child’s home country for about one to four weeks.
 If your child’s home country’s adoption authorities affirm that you meet all their adoption requirements, they’ll grant your child a visa, which allows you to return to Kentucky together: